P-p-H-d/mlib/README.md

 * PUSH(obj, subobj) : Push 'subobj' (of type SUBTYPE() ) into the container 'obj'.
 How and where it is pushed is container dependent.
 * POP(&subobj, obj) : Pop an object from the container 'obj' and set it in the initialized object '*subobj' (of type SUBTYPE()) if subobj is not NULL.
 Which object is popped is container dependent.
 The container shall have at least one object.
 * PUSH\_MOVE(obj, &subobj) : Push and move the object '*subobj' (of type SUBTYPE()) into the container 'obj' (subobj destructor).
 How it is pushed is container dependent. '*subobj' is cleared afterward and shall not be used anymore.
 See INIT\_MOVE for more details and constraints.
-* POP\_MOVE(&subobj, obj) : Pop an object from the container'obj' and **init & move** it in the uninitialized object '*subobj' (*subobj constructor).
+* POP\_MOVE(&subobj, obj) : Pop an object from the container 'obj' and **init & move** it in the uninitialized object '*subobj' (*subobj constructor).
 Which object is popped is container dependent. '*subobj' shall be uninitialized.
 The container shall have at least one object.
 See INIT\_MOVE for more details and constraints.
 * IT\_TYPE() --> type: Return the type of the iterator object of this container.
 * IT\_FIRST(it\_obj, obj): Set the iterator it\_obj to the first sub-element of the container 'obj'.
 What is the first element is container dependent (it may be front or back, or something else).
 However, iterating from FIRST to LAST (included) or END (excluded) through IT\_NEXT ensures going through all elements of the container.
 If there is no sub-element in the container, it references an end of the container.
 * IT\_LAST(it\_obj, obj): Set the iterator it\_obj to the last sub-element of the container 'obj'.
 What is the last element is container dependent (it may be front or back, or something else).
 However, iterating from LAST to FIRST (included) or END (excluded) through IT\_PREVIOUS ensures going through all elements of the container.
 If there is no sub-element in the container, it references an end of the container.